svrc/tkgi-disable-docker-bridge/README.md

 ## What does this do?

-For Flannel-enabled PKS and TKGI clusters, this disables the pre-creation of the cni0 bridge and docker0 bridge.
+For Flannel-enabled PKS and TKGI clusters prior to 1.9.3, this disables the pre-creation of the cni0 bridge and docker0 bridge.
+TKGI 1.9.3+ does not need this addon.

 The docker0 bridge is superfluous and unnecessary, so it's just deleted and not created.